2018 Chinese Speech Competition and Character-bee Online Registration Form

-Hosted by the Confucius Institute at the University of Nebraska - Lincoln
+Organized by the Confucius Institute at the University of Nebraska - Lincoln

-In order to stimulate enthusiasm and interest for learning Chinese and to provide learners of Chinese in the state of Nebraska an opportunity to use the language, the Confucius Institute at the University of Nebraska-Lincoln will hold a Chinese Speech Competition open to all non-native learners of Chinese of all ages.
+In order to stimulate enthusiasm and interest for learning Chinese and to provide learners of Chinese in the state of Nebraska an opportunity to use the language, the Confucius Institute at the University of Nebraska-Lincoln will hold a Chinese Speech Competition and Character-bee for middle and high school students.
 This year there will be two competitions.
-In addition to the regular competition this year, we will also allow video submissions in a virtual competition in order to encourage participation across the state.
-Video submissions will be judged separately from the regular competition held on November 5 at UNL, but will be evaluated at the regular competition.
-If you are interested, please read the rules below to see if you are eligible, how to register, and the rules of the contests.
+In addition to the regular speech competition this year, we will also hold a character-bee, which challenges students to write and recognize Chinese characters.

 Contestants must be:

-Registration and Submission
+Registration and Submission:

 If you have questions or need assistances, please contact Pamela Snyder.

 Competition Rules and Guidelines

 The speech competition will be held on April 7, 2018 at 1:00 PM in the Omaha South Magnet High School Auditorium.
 All contestants are required to attend and participate in-person for consideration.
 The competition will be judged in separate competition ranks based on Chinese level.

 Each contestant will present a 3-5 minutes prepared speech of 200 words or more in Chinese followed by answering 2 questions from the judges.
 Each contestant may choose one of the following topics for his/her speech according to their ranking group.